demiryasinoruc/steam-market-item-price-tracker/README.md

 ## Features

 - Shows you desktop notification when there is buy/sell prices changed by users preferences
-- Dark/Light mode (for extension pages with browser settings)
+- Dark/Light mode (for extension pages by browser settings)

 ### Compatibility: